UV DTF Film vs DTF Film: Thickness, PET Material, and Transfer Quality Guide

 What is the difference between DTF and UV DTF?

-DTF is used for fabric and requires heat transfer, while UV DTF is used for hard surfaces and does not require heat.
+DTF is used for fabric and requires heat transfer.
+UV DTF is used for hard surfaces and does not require heat.
+UV DTF creates a ready-to-use sticker for glass, plastic, metal, ceramic, and packaging materials.

 What is the standard UV DTF film thickness?